Supa Strikas: Invincible United

-Invincible United are the main antagonists from South Africa of Italian origins.
+Invincible United are a bad team and are also the main antagonists from South Africa of Italian origins.
 They are Supa Strikas's biggest rivals.
-They were the best team in the league and the meanest and the most dishonest team in the Super League.
-Their coach is Vince and the team's lead striker, and the captain is Samson "Skarra" Mazuel, who was once Shakes's best friend until Shakes qualified for Supa Strikas.
+They were the best team, yet also the meanest and most dishonest, in the Super League.
+Their coach is Vince, the lead striker is Skarra and the current captain is Dooma.
+Skarra and Shakes were once best friends, until they both tried out to join Supa Strikas but only Shakes qualified.
 Starting from Season 3, Episode 39, and Season 5, Skarra was replaced by Dooma as the team's captain due his pride preventing him from doing actual teamwork.
-Invincible United players are Automatic, known for his powerful throw-ins; Dingaan, the team's primary defender; Snake; and their goalkeeper, The Web.
+Invincible United players are Dingaan, the team of Snake and their goalkeeper, The Web.
 Their home stadium is called The Vice, with a capacity of 60,000.
 The Façade and the general design of The Vice is based upon the Colosseum in Rome.